-Phonographic Performance Limited (PPL) recognises that our global operations have an environmental impact and we are committed to monitoring and reducing our emissions year-on-year.
+PPL recognises that our global operations have an environmental impact and we are committed to monitoring and reducing our emissions year-on-year.
 We are also aware of our reporting obligations under The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
-As such, this year we have upgraded our energy and carbon reporting to meet these new requirements and increase the transparency with which we communicate about our environmental impact to our stakeholders.
+This report includes reporting on UK GHG emissions from fuel combustion, purchased energy and transport vehicles, alongside an intensity ratio and an outline of implemented efficiency measures.

-2022 Performance
+2024 Performance